ar-fi/syncmount/README.md

 ## Operational description

-While in normal operation, syncmount monitors attachement/detachement of USB storage devices.
+While in normal operation, syncmount monitors attachment/detachment of USB storage devices.
 When USB storage attached, syncmount scans it for partitions/volumes and mount all found ones under subfolders of root mount folder as ReadOnly or ReadWrite.
-Mount paths will have global access for read and write for unpriveledged users.
+Mount paths will have global access for read and write for unprivileged users.

 If -w command  line option is provided, syncmount will try to match it against label of any attached partition/volume and mount the volume as Read-Write, if match was successful.
 If -W command line option is provided, Read-Write mount option is implied for any attached partition/volume.